pmagdon/cloud_detection/docs/source/introduction.rst

 delineation of clouds.
 When this option is not possible and a thermal channel is available, spectral thresholding using the thermal band has been th common approach (10).

+Currently, we find ourselves in a new scenario with a growing number of high resolution satellites that enable the creation of land cover mapping for large areas, which requires automatic algorithms for cloud detection.
+Since many of these sensors don't include the thermal band, there exists a need for the development of cloud identification methods without the use of the this band.
+These new algorithm should also be able to work with large amounts of data of high spatial resolution (10).

 The satellite images that were used to implement the cloud detection algorithm described in this project are provided by the satellite sensor RapidEye, which has a high spatial resolution but a limited number of bands and no thermal band.
 A convenient cloud detection method for these conditions can be found in the literature.
-(15) develops a multi temporal cloud detection algorithm on a pixel basis which makes use of a threshold on the reflectance temporal variation in the blue band to detect clouds.
+(15) develops a multi temporal cloud detection algorithm on a pixel basis which makes use of a threshold on the reflectance temporal variation in the blue band to distinguish clouds from the surface.
 Two other tests are additionally run to assure a correct cloud identification, one of them using the reflectance values of the red band.
 The method uses a time series to compare the current pixel value with a clear sky reference value from a previous image (4).
 Multi temporal cloud detection algorithms relay on the hypothesis that the reflectance of an area stays relatively stable in time in cloud free conditions, while in presence of clouds, the reflectance values highly increase (7).

-The satellite RapidEye includes the blue and the red spectral bands, has a high temporal resolution which allows the creation of a time series and a high spatial resolution which makes it adequate for a pixel by pixel analysis.
+The satellite RapidEye includes the blue and the red spectral bands, has a high temporal resolution which allows the creation of a time series and a high spatial resolution which makes it adequate for a pixel by pixel analysis (See :ref:`Data-sets`).
 Taking this into account, the multi temporal cloud detection algorithm (15) represents a possibility to identify clouds in images of RapidEye.
 The objective of this project is the implementation and adaptation of this algorithm using the programming language Python.